 What is Spanakorizo?

 In Greek, spanakorizo comes from the two words spanaki (meaning spinach) and rizi (meaning rice).

 The dish is a divinely delectable combination of spinach, rice, fresh herbs, and feta cheese.
 There’s also a bit of olive oil and a dash of lemon involved, and that is basically it.
 Easy peasy!

-Although many people think of rice as a side dish, this dish is definitely worthy of being served as a meatless main dish.
-Cook eggs in olive oil and serve them over the top of the Greek spinach rice for high-protein breakfast packed with healthy fats, fiber, iron, and antioxidants.
+Although many people think of rice as a side dish, this spanakorizo is definitely worthy of being served as a meatless main dish.
+Cook eggs in olive oil and serve them over top of Greek spinach rice for a high-protein breakfast packed with healthy fats, fiber, iron, and antioxidants.

 Substituting Brown Rice for White Rice